Typical Donor Egg Cycle

 Step 5 - Embryo Transfer

-On the day of embryo transfer, usually three to five days after egg retrieval, the embryologist sends the final embryology report to the physician.
-This information is discussed with you and then the embryos (typically one or two) are suspended in a tiny drop of culture media, loaded into a needle thin catheter, and transferred through the cervix into your uterus.
-At this time, you may also be offered the option of cryopreservation (freezing) for any embryos not transferred during this donor cycle.
+On the day of embryo transfer, usually five days after egg retrieval, the embryologist sends the final embryology report to the physician.
+This information is discussed with you and then the embryos (typically one or two) are suspended in a tiny drop of culture media, loaded into a needle-thin catheter, and transferred through the cervix into your uterus.
+At this time, you may also be offered the option of vitrification (freezing) for any embryos not transferred during this donor cycle.

 Do you have questions about the period between transfer and pregnancy test?
 Read Getting Through the Two-Week Wait to find some answers.